Will H. Hays: Early life

 William Harrison Hays Sr. was born November 5, 1879, in Sullivan, Indiana, to Presbyterians John Tennyson and Mary Hays.
-The family's origins lay within various regions of the British Isles, one of which was Isle of Man, from which his maternal side had came.
+The family's origins lay within various regions of the British Isles, one of which was Isle of Man, from which his maternal side had come.
 He recounted his home as having been "religious"—although "in no sense puritanical or severe"—providing "spiritual 'air conditioning' in which it was a joy to live."
 He was close to his maternal grandparents, William Henry and Nancy Duncan, whose lives extended to his years in college.

-In 1888, President Benjamin Harrison, while in Sullivan for legal affairs—just prior to the imminent election—met Hays in his home, with Hays recollecting that Harrison was playing cards with his father, both of whom were involved in a regional court case.
+In 1888, future-President Benjamin Harrison, while in Sullivan for legal affairs—just prior to the imminent election—met Hays in his home, with Hays recollecting that Harrison was playing cards with his father, both of whom were involved in a regional court case.

 In 1896, amid his adolescence, he witnessed the nomination of President William McKinley at the Republican National Convention in St. Louis; this is believed to be his inaugural exposure to politics.

 Congruous with his childhood aspiration, he pursued law, attending Wabash College in Crawfordsville, Indiana, from which he received his BA in 1900—the year in which he was admitted to his state's bar—and MA in 1904.